module-federation/aegis/README.md

     * execute anywhere (serverless or server, frontend or backend, phone or drone...)
     * deploy anywhere (same process regardless of vendor or platform, lightweight and lightning fast)
 - and capabilities that enhance the development experience
-    * runtime binding for dynamic changes (switch db adapters live in prod)
+    * runtime binding for dynamic deployment of updates or new feature/fuctions (switch storage adapter live in prod)
-    * zero downtime, hot deployment
+    * zero downtime, hot, lightning-quick deployment
-    * portable, polyglot units of compute that execute at near native speeds
+    * polyglot, highly portable, contaiherless, safe units of compute that execute at near native speeds
-    * decentralized, non-layered (tesellated) architecture
+    * decentralized, non-layered, highly-scalable "tessellated" architecture

 ### And do it all without deployment automation.
 You don't need that anymore.